 In Four Oaks, however, the average commute to work is quite long.
 On average, people spend 35.66 minutes each day getting to work, which is significantly higher than the national average.

 Being a small town, Four Oaks does not have a public transit system used by locals to get to and from work.

-In terms of college education, Four Oaks is nearly on par with the US average for all cities of 21.84%: 17.45% of adults 25 and older in Four Oaks have a bachelor's degree or advanced degree.
+In terms of college education, Four Oaks is nearly on par with the US average for all cities of 21.84%: 19.00% of adults 25 and older in Four Oaks have a bachelor's degree or advanced degree.

-The per capita income in Four Oaks in 2010 was $18,443, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $73,772 for a family of four.
+The per capita income in Four Oaks in 2018 was $24,324, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $97,296 for a family of four.
 However, Four Oaks contains both very wealthy and poor people as well.

 Four Oaks is an extremely ethnically-diverse town.
 The people who call Four Oaks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Four Oaks residents report their race to be White, followed by Black or African-American.
 Four Oaks also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 19.78% of the town’s residents.
 Important ancestries of people in Four Oaks include English, German, Irish, European, and Scots-Irish.